 Help with the IADLs is also standard in caregiving duties.
 Senior care services include assistance with transportation (such as to doctor’s appointments or social activities), ambulation (in and out of bed or a sofa), grocery shopping, food preparation and light housekeeping.

 All Assisting Hands Home Care caregivers are licensed, bonded and insured to offer care recipients and their families maximum peace of mind.
 Meeting with senior care representatives to develop a tailored care plan starts the caregiving process.
-Assisting Hands Home Care is dedicated to serving the elder populations in West Palm Beach, Boynton Beach, Palm Beach Gardens, FL and the surrounding areas in Palm Beach County .
+Assisting Hands Home Care is dedicated to serving the elder populations from Boynton Beach to Jupiter, including Palm Beach, West Palm Beach, North Palm Beach, Palm Beach Gardens, FL and the surrounding areas in Palm Beach County .